elastisys/compliantkubernetes/docs/operator-manual/provider-audit.md

 ---
 # Infrastructure Provider Audit

-!!!note
-    This section helps you implement ISO 27001, specifically:

-    * A.15 Supplier Relationships

 This page will help you do your due diligence and ensure you choose a Infrastructure Provider that provides a solid foundation for Compliant Kubernetes and your application.
 [Elastisys](https://elastisys.com) regularly uses this template to validate cloud partners, as required for ISO 27001 certification.